 Another sweet treat I think of on Valentine’s Day is chocolate dipped strawberries.
-Today’s recipe is one I created with that in mind.
+Today’s recipe for strawberry white chocolate mousse filled chocolate cups is one I created with that in mind.
 Chocolate cups are a fun way to serve desserts and are fairly simple to make.
 You can fill them with many things like mousse, fruit, ice cream sorbet, pastry cream, or pudding.

 For this dessert, I decided to fill them with a simple homemade strawberry mousse.
 The most time consuming part of making this mousse is preparing the strawberries into a puree.

 If you want to fill them with something other than strawberry white chocolate mousse, then check out these even easier recipes.Print

 - 12 oz chocolate, chopped (I used semi-sweet chocolate chips)